I often hear people say link building is “hard”, “time consuming”, or “expensive”.

 - If the post is older than a year it can be hard to get.

 These alerts are just some of the ways of the ways that I’ve found to automate finding linkbuilding opportunities for clients.
-If you are interested in more ways to easily build links check out my Link Harvesting course.

 What alerts do you use?
 Please let me know in the comments.